Ready to build better conversations?

 Additionally, predictive dialers depend on voicemail detection systems to appropriately handle calls.
 These systems study pauses, opening phrases, and other common conversation traits to either assign a call to a representative or leave a voicemail.
 However, these algorithmic assumptions will sometimes make an incorrect assignment as well.

 Furthermore, predictive dialers continue to be a sensitive subject in legal debates.
-Some countries may consider predictive dialing technologies akin to automatic dialers and other illegal mass-calling tools.
-You’ll want to double-check which laws pertain to your business region before making any automated calls.
+Some countries may consider predictive dialing technologies akin to automatic dialers and other illegal automated calling systems.
+You'll need to make sure that your business complies with applicable laws and regulations before making any automated calls.

-Both power dialers and predictive dialers can increase sales team efficiency, but choosing the right tech for your team depends on a few factors.
+Sales dialers can increase efficiency, but choosing the right tech for your team depends on a few factors.

 Ideal use case for a power dialer

-Power dialers are good for increasing the sales efficiency of small and mid-sized teams.
-The deliberate calling pace means agents will have more time to gather context around each conversation, particularly if they have a CRM integration.
+Power dialers are good for increasing the sales efficiency of small- and mid-sized teams.
+The deliberate calling pace means agents will have more time to gather context around each conversation, particularly if they have a CRM solution integrated.

-The more manual nature of power dialers saves your brand from “gaffes of automation,” such as prediction failure and voicemail detection issues.
+Power dialers rely on manual efforts, saving your brand from “gaffes” of automation, such as prediction failure and voicemail detection issues.

 This is important for brands looking to establish a reliable and personable reputation.